 Thesis & Dissertation Writing Camp is a free program that helps graduate students prepare for and become productive towards their thesis or dissertation.
 The program offers several workshops over a range of topics relevant to the writing process and quiet writing time for students to actively work on their project.
 The goal of this program is to help students overcome procrastination, address their individual writing obstacles, develop a peer writing community, and to gain a full understanding of S&T’s thesis/dissertation process and expectations.

 All Missouri S&T graduate students are eligible to attend.
 Writing Camp is designed to be versatile enough to benefit students no matter where they are in the writing process, though it will be most beneficial for those who are currently drafting their thesis/dissertation.
 The program is broken into three different sessions (Formatting Day, Prep Day, and Writing Day), and students can choose to attend whichever sessions best fit their needs.

 Seats are limited, so students should only register if they will be able to attend the session they sign up for.

 Ideal for students early in their program.
-This day provides an introduction to theses/dissertationsn and features workshops such as Literature Review How-To's, Citing with Mendeley, and IRB approval.
+This day provides an introduction to theses/dissertationsn and features workshops such as Literature Review How-To's, Citing with Mendeley, and Tips for the Defense.

 Ideal for those who are actively writing their thesis or dissertation.
 The writing sessions during this day will help improve writing productivity through goal setting, peer motivation, and 2-hour blocks of quiet writing time.

 The program is hosted approximately 4 - 5 times a year: